 - Play performance – performing the actions from the story as the teacher reads.

-1st grade Halloween storytelling: Rod Campbell – Scary Things
+1st grade Halloween storytelling – full lesson plan packed with activities: Rod Campbell – Scary Things

 The lesson plan presented in the presentation below involved creating a creative storytelling lesson for the 1st grade.
 The topic was Halloween, so I selected a book by Rod Campbell – Scary Things.
 The learners are not native speakers, so the lesson plan is developed based on a very simple book.